St. Stephen's Basilica: Bells of the basilica

+The façade is anchored by two large bell towers.
+In the southern tower is Hungary's biggest bell, weighing over 9 t.
+Its predecessor had a weight of almost 8 t, but it was used for military purposes during World War II.

 The two towers have six bells altogether: five small bells in the north tower and a single bourdon in the south tower.
 The bourdon called the Great St. Stephan bell is the biggest bell in Hungary with its 9250 kilograms and its diameter of 252 centimeters.
 Usually it is used twice a year, at 5pm on August 20, which is the date it was consecrated while the four smaller bells were consecrated three years later on the same day.
 It also tolls at midnight on New Year's Eve and some special events when it tolls like the death of a Prime Minister or tragic events like the 9/11, but it is quite rare.
 The four smallest bells are founded in Passau in 1993.